 The user de-provisioning and off-boarding process is a critical component of the user identity, provisioning, and access rights lifecycle, and as such, comprehensive measures are to be implemented to ensure that all terminated users are appropriately removed from having access to any CIHA information systems.
-Failure to enact these measures could potentially result in a breach of security within CIHA, as terminated users may still be able to gain authorized access to CIHA information systems.
-Thus, the following procedures to be undertaken include the following:
+Failure to enact these measures could potentially services of this hospital are provided.